 CYCLING CLUB Sponsors: Mr. Nathan Moseley – For those interested in maintaining physical fitness while becoming a faster cyclist in road or mountain biking.
 There will be regular rides.

-DECA (An Association of Marketing Students) Sponsors: Ms. Katie Harmon and Ms. Sarah Schau – This organization is an extension of the Marketing Education class.
+DECA (An Association of Marketing Students) Sponsors: Ms. Kalen Carlson – This organization is an extension of the Marketing Education class.
 Membership is offered to those students involved in M.E.C.
 This activity will develop leadership in the area of marketing and management.
 The club for the current year is formulated at the beginning of school in the fall.

-DEBATE Sponsor: Mr. Jeff Roberts – A communications activity that exposes students to a variety of ideas and asks them to take sides for competitive argument.
+DEBATE Sponsor: Mr. Brad Meurrens – A communications activity that exposes students to a variety of ideas and asks them to take sides for competitive argument.
 Three kinds of debate are offered for all different types of thinkers and schedules.
 Season begins in September and lasts for most of the school year.
 Tournaments are local as well as involving travel around the country.
 If you have something to say and need a place to say it – find debate and your voice.

-ED RISING Sponsor: Ms. Beth Cosentino – Ed Rising is for students that are interested in exploring teaching as a career.
+ED RISING Sponsor: Ms. Beth Cosentino & Ms. Lisa Hatch – Ed Rising is for students that are interested in exploring teaching as a career.
 We will focus on community service projects related to children and families.

 FASHION CLUB Sponsor: Ms. Mary Jo Losen-Greenup – A student organization for students interested in fashion.
 Students will help with the spring Art and Fashion show.

-FRENCH CLUB Sponsors: Ms. Sarah Percival and Ms. Anne Johnson – Designed to foster social and cultural activities related to the French-speaking world.
+FRENCH CLUB Sponsors: Ms. Anne Johnson – Designed to foster social and cultural activities related to the French-speaking world.

-GERMAN CLUB Sponsors: Ms. Melissa Roth – Designed to foster social and cultural activities related to the German-speaking world.
+GERMAN CLUB Sponsors: Ms. Melissa Roth and Ms. Amber Hollenbeck – Designed to foster social and cultural activities related to the German-speaking world.